Giving a piece of today for tomorrow

 "On that journey, we met Aunty Barbara Foot and we were inspired to support the Kooris in a direct sense.
 That is when we began giving to the Jack Doherty Undergraduate Scholarships for Aboriginal and Torres Strait Islander students.

 "It gives me enormous satisfaction to know that my help goes directly to the recipients."
-Roy, who also supports the Tom Farrell Institute, says leaving the University a bequest is a way of enabling others to benefit from an education.
+Roy says leaving the University a bequest is a way of enabling others to benefit from an education.

 "My education has been so important to me on the path I have taken in my own life, so giving money to the University makes sense to me and links me to my interests – the environment, engineering and medicine."